No-arbitrage of second kind in countable markets with proportional transaction costs: Introduction

-However, we shall show that the notion of no-arbitrage of second kind (in short NA2), recently introduced by \cite{ras09} under the label ``no-sure profit in liquidation value'', is perfectly adapted.
-It says that the terminal value $V_T$ of a wealth process can not take values a.s.~in $K_T$ if the wealth process at time $t$, $V_t$, does not already take values a.s.~in $K_t$, for $t\le T$.
-Note that $V_t\in K_t$ if and only if $-V_t\in -K_t $.
-Since $V_t\p (-V_t)=0$, this means that $K_t$ is the set of position holdings at time $t$ that can be turned into a zero position, after possibly throwing away non-negative amounts of financial assets, i.e. $K_t$ is the set of ``solvable'' positions at time $t$.
-Hence, the NA2 condition means that we can not end up with a portfolio which is a.s.~solvable if this was not the case before, which is a reasonable condition.
+However, we shall show that the notion of no-arbitrage of second kind (in short NA2), recently introduced by~\cite{ras09} under the label ``no-sure profit in liquidation value,'' is perfectly adapted.
+It says that the terminal value $V_T$ of a wealth process cannot take values a.s. in $K_T$ if the wealth process at time $t$, $V_t$, does not already take values a.s. in $K_t$, for $t\le T$.
+Note that $V_t\in K_t$ if and only if $-V_t\in-K_t $.
+Since $V_t+(-V_t)=0$, this means that $K_t$ is the set of position holdings at time $t$ that can be turned into a zero position, after possibly throwing away nonnegative amounts of financial assets, that is, $K_t$ is the set of ``solvable'' positions at time $t$.
+Hence, the NA2 condition means that we cannot end up with a portfolio which is a.s. solvable if this was not the case before, which is a reasonable condition.

-Under this condition, we shall see that a closure property can be proved under the only assumption that $K'_t$ has a.s.~a non-empty interior, for all $t\le T$, which is for instance the case if $\eps\le \lambda^{ij}_t(\omega)\le \eps^{-1} $ a.s.~for all $i,j\ge 1$ and $t\le T$, for some $\eps>0$.
-We shall also extend to our framework the PCE (Prices Consistently Extendable) property introduced in \cite{ras09}, which we shall call MSCPS (Multiple Strictly Consistent Price System) to follow the terminology of \cite{DeKa10}.
+Under this condition, we shall see that a closure property can be proved under the assumption that $K^*_t$ has a.s. a nonempty interior, for all $t\le T$, which is, for instance, the case if $\eps\le\lambda^{ij}_t(\omega)\le\eps ^{-1} $ a.s. for all $i,j\ge1$ and $t\le T$, for some \mbox{$\eps>0$}.
+We shall also extend to our framework the PCE (Prices Consistently Extendable) property introduced in~\cite{ras09}, which we shall call MSCPS (Many Strictly Consistent Price Systems) to follow the terminology of~\cite{DeKa10}.